fleetdm/fleet/docs/1-Using-Fleet/1-Fleet-UI.md

 ![Edit Pack Targets](https://raw.githubusercontent.com/fleetdm/fleet/main/docs/images/edit-pack-targets.png)

 To add queries to a pack, use the right-hand sidebar.
 You can take an existing scheduled query and add it to the pack.
-You must also define a few key details such as:
+You can also define a few key details such as:

 - interval: how often should the query be executed?
 - logging: which osquery logging format would you like to use?